Solo-Her0/Chat-App/README.md

 7. **Smart Features**:
    - Timestamps show time for same day for recent messages, full date for older messages
    - User avatars display the first letter of the username
-   - Enter key sends messages, Shift+Enter creates new lines
+   - Enter key sends messages
    - Complete chat history is preserved and loaded for new users
    - Real-time username conflict detection and error handling
-   - "Load More" button to fetch older messages in batches of 50
+   - "Load More" button to fetch older messages in batches of 50 (Doesn't really work but it's theree)
    - "Clear History" (Global) and "Clear Group" (Private Group) actions, each scoped to their own chat
    - Global history clear is emitted as a global-only event; group history clear is emitted to that group's room
    - Server logs when groups are created, joined, left, cleared, and deleted